8 Easier Alternatives to Pull-Ups

 Pull-ups are an excellent exercise for working multiple muscles at the same time while also increasing your heart rate — which is why so many top trainers include them in their training plans.
 But like most exercises that have great potential to improve your fitness, they're also one of the most difficult to perform.

 If you've already mastered the move and are looking for a way to practice at home, you can consider adding a bar, like the Docilaso Multi-Gym Chin-Up/Pull-Up Bar (Buy It, $45, amazon.com), to a doorway.

 If you have yet to achieve a pull-up, that doesn't mean you should avoid them.
 Instead, trade the exercise for pull-up alternative moves that target the same muscle groups — lats, deltoids, and rhomboids — until you're strong enough for the real thing.
 (Related: 6 Moves to Blast Annoying Bra Bulge)

-How it works: Two or three days a week, add some of these exercises into your existing strength routine or do all eight as a separate workout, complete with a proper warm-up and cool-down.
+How it works: Two or three days a week, add some of these pull-up alternative exercises into your existing strength routine.
+Or do all eight as a pull-up replacement workout, complete with a proper warm-up and cool-down.